-Resident relocation will be required, except for the 50-unit scattered sites transfer of assistance units which are currently vacant.
-Resident relocation related to RAD conversions will be performed in accordance with the HUD RAD Notices.
+Resident relocation will not be required as the scattered sites transfer of assistance units are currently vacant.
+Where applicable, resident relocation related to RAD conversions will be performed in accordance with the HUD RAD Notices.

 Compliance

 PHA is not presently subject to a voluntary compliance agreement, consent order, consent decree, final judicial ruling or administrative ruling that has any relation to or impact on the planned RAD conversion.